Billie Eilish Is Now Blonde — & Looks Completely Different

 Advertisement

-Whether this new cut and color is the real deal or a very realistic-looking wig, we can't say for sure quite yet.
+Whether this new cut and colour is the real deal or a very realistic-looking wig, we can't say for sure quite yet.
 However, we'd wager the former, as Eilish has teased a big hair transformation for a few months now.
-"Can you guess what color?"
-Eilish posted on her Instagram Stories before debuting her new look, which suggests that the color was likely pre-planned and involved bleach as opposed to a temporary wig.
+"Can you guess what colour?"
+Eilish posted on her Instagram Stories before debuting her new look, which suggests that the colour was likely pre-planned and involved bleach as opposed to a temporary wig.